rpdelaney/l4d2-tourney-rules/rules.md

 ### 3.4 Banned players

-Any player with an indefinite ban on the SirPlease sourcebans may not participate in the tournament with their banned account, nor with any alternate account.
+Any player with a ban on the SirPlease sourcebans may not participate in the tournament with their banned account, nor with any alternate account.
 Any match played with a banned player will be overturned to a forfeit loss and their team may be suspended from the tournament.

 You may review the public ban list at [SirPlease.gg][10].